jnw792/C-Primer-Plus-Exercises-Solutions/README.md

 # C-Primer-Plus-Exercises-solutions
-## Solutions to programming exercises from the book "C Primer Plus (Sixth Edition)" written by Stephen Prata.
+## Solutions to programming exercises from the book "C Primer Plus (Sixth Edition)" by Stephen Prata.